f0rkz/eco_engineers_changelog/SEASON3.md

 Scheduled downtime for 08.11.2020:12:00:00 EST

 The server will be going down shortly for a quick system update.
 The total expected downtime is 5 minutes.

+## 08.11.2020:12:37:00 EST

+Scheduled downtime was a little late today, apologies.

+The system has been patched and latencies seem to be reporting better in the initial client tests.

+Server is back up and running.
+Enjoy!